Fury (Star Trek: Voyager): Production

 "Fury" featured the return of Jennifer Lien as Kes, a character who had been a series regular for the first three seasons.
 She said on her return that "It just feels like [I've been gone] a day.
 It doesn't feel like any time has passed, whereas in my own personal life, time has passed and I can definitely feel that."
-During her time away, she had appeared in films such as American History X, and lent her voice to The Lion King II: Simba's Pride and Men in Black: The Series.
+During her time away, she had appeared in films such as American History X, and lent her voice to Men in Black: The Series.
 She had not seen any of the Voyager cast members since the previous October when she attended a charity event organized by Robert Beltran.
 When Kate Mulgrew later talked about the episode, she did not know why Lien returned, saying that "She seemed really sensitive about coming back... she seemed a bit startled... to find herself back in a creative reality that was, shall we say, so quixotic from the get-go."

 Bryan Fuller and Michael Taylor wrote the screenplay for the episode, and made some changes after Lien was consulted.
 The actress had sought for the character to be changed from how she was portrayed at the start of season four, and she enjoyed the opening scene, saying "It's pretty cool how I make my entrance.
 I make a lot of noise!"
 For the scenes that required both Old Kes and Young Kes to appear on screen at the same time, Lien played the older version while the younger one was portrayed by Amy Kate Connolly.
 Lien was required to wear additional make-up to age her for the part and she praised the team led by Michael Westmore saying that they were "incredibly gifted".

 She was pleased that the episode kept open the possibility of future appearances, and that it contained a growth arc for the character.
 When asked about the possibility of returning for the final episode of the series, in a similar manner to Denise Crosby as Tasha Yar in Star Trek: The Next Generation, she said that "I never know where I'll be or what I'm going to be doing at that point in time, however I do know that the show will grow.
 The show is going to grow without the character that I portrayed on it.
 So wherever it happens to be toward the culmination of the show, it will be at a point where [my character] may not be necessary or required.
 In that case the character won't be an important part of the story and therefore will not be needed.
 So yes, I could see not doing it.
 I could see not being asked back.
 I could also see that maybe there's a potential.
 Who knows?"